Tom Browne (illustrator)

 Tom Browne RI, born Thomas Arthur Browne (8 December 1870 – 16 May 1910), was an extremely popular English strip cartoonist, painter and illustrator of the late Victorian and Edwardian periods.
+He often signed his work as Tom B.

+Early life

-Born in Nottingham, Browne started earning a wage as a milliner's errand boy in 1882.
+Born in Nottingham, the son of Francis Browne, a painter, the young Browne started earning a wage as a milliner's errand boy in 1882.
 From there he was apprenticed to a lithographic printer and eked out a living with freelance cartoons for London comic papers.
-He received 30 shillings for his first strip, published by the magazine Scraps, and called "He Knew How To Do It".
+He received thirty shillings for his first strip, published by the magazine Scraps, and called "He Knew How To Do It".
 At the time of the census of 1891, Browne was twenty and was living in lodgings in central Nottingham.
 He was described as a lithographic designer, and living at the same address were John Clarkson, a lithographic artist, and Lucy Pares, a lace maker, who was a visitor.
-Early in 1892, Browne married Pares in Nottingham.
+On 14 May 1892, Browne married Pares in Nottingham.